-Do you need to have a good education in order to become a writer?
+Do you need to have a strong education to become a writer?
 As a teacher, I am a little biased toward believing in traditional education.
 Most writers seem to improve as they learn more about writing.
 However, it must be acknowledged that there are also self-taught writers.
 These are writers whose spark of genius and gift with words allow them to achieve amazing success without the benefit of formal schooling.
 Louis L’Amour was one of these writers.

-The Rough Rider Gallery, in the state capitol, Bismarck, has a plaque showing a picture and giving information about L’Amour’s life.
+The Rough Rider Gallery, in the state capitol, Bismarck, has a plaque showing a painting and giving information about L’Amour’s life.
 The Rough Rider Award is an honor given to individuals who have made a great contribution to the state of North Dakota.

 Rebecca Blake Beech